Zacky2613/ytdownload/README.md

 ytdownload has a whole range of features including:

-- Youtube video downloading
-- Youtube Playlist downloading
+- Youtube Video, Shorts, and Playlist downloading
-- Commands to change the file name
-- Commands to change where the video(s) are saved
+- Arguments to change the filename and save dir
 - Confirmation page showing information about the vidoe to know if you choose the right one.
 - If you want videos that are just the audio
 - And other features like itags so you can choose which video you want exactly to download.